73. Dum. De de dum. De de dum.

 De dum de dum de dum de dum.

 Woke up on the beach again.
-The sea was calm, but the sun was already angry.
+The sea was still calm, but the sun was already angry.

-Needed water.
-Maybe a few snacks, so headed to the █████.
+I needed water.
+Maybe a few snacks, too.
+So headed to the █████.
 I love foreign supermarkets.
 They’re familiar, but somehow wrong.

-Got to the entrance, and a middle-aged white guy caught my eye.
-He was walking towards the exit, big white sunglasses and a black AC/DC tee.
+When I got to the entrance, a middle-aged white guy caught my eye.
+He was walking towards the exit, wearing big white sunglasses and a black AC/DC tee.
 Bet he’d never seen them live.

 As he approached, we both adjusted our steps at the same time.
 Left.
 Right.
 Shuffle.
 Little giggle.
-Then that polite dance people do, followed by flustered hesitation and a life-flashing micro-panic.
+That polite dance people do, followed by flustered hesitation and a life-flashing micro-panic.

 We made eye contact.
 Then stepped in the same direction again.
 Irritating.
 Decided I hated him.
 Everything about him was off.
 Lost.
 Grim.
 He gripped a tatty plastic bag full of empty bottles.

 Still in my way, I stood my ground.
 People like him will keep stepping aside forever.
-Some of us wait to be moved, others are already moving.
+Some of us don’t wait to be moved, we’re already moving.
 Living by the sea.
-Letting life breathe.
+Letting life breathe around us.

 Could see him trying to decide whether to go left or right, like the choice said something about him.
-But everyone knew which way he’d go.
+Everyone knew which way he’d end up going.
 He made a show of it anyway, then second-guessed himself.

-I stayed put.
+I stayed put, watching.
 There’s a confidence that comes from not needing to perform.
 Knowing the shape of yourself in the world.
 Living a life slightly out of sync with the instructions.

 previous: 72.
 Seasons Greetings from █████████